Specialize in Journalism or Documentary

-Students in the M.A. in Media Communication program choose one of three specializations:
+Students in the M.A. in Media Communication program choose one of two specializations:

 Journalism Initiative Track with Concentrations